AshkIza/cloudNativeApp/README.md

 **1- On a Docker Engine**

+You can simply deploy/undeploy the whole application by using following commands.
-    YAML file 'docker-compose.yml' includes all deployment instructions for the docker-compose. docker-compose up
+YAML file 'docker-compose.yml' includes all deployment instructions for the docker-compose.
+To load some starter data into your application, you can run _'./data-initialzr.sh'_.

+    docker-compose up
-        docker-compose down (to undeploy and remove the containers) Run './data-initialzr.sh' to load some starter data (data-initialzr.sql) into MySQL database.
+    docker-compose down   (to undeploy and remove the containers)

    The application can now be accessed from [http://localhost:9090](http://localhost:9090)